 Adjustable versus fixed rate loans

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans because interest rates are low and they wish to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+People choose these types of loans when interest rates are low and they wish to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a favorable rate.
 Call Chris Caggiano - Grand Oaks Funding, LLC at (718) 477-4405 for details.

-ARMs most often feature their lowest, most attractive rates at the beginning.
-They guarantee the lower rate from a month to ten years.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
 You've likely read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-These loans are usually best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans are best for people who plan to move before the initial lock expires.
+For these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
+These loans are usually best for borrowers who anticipate moving within three or five years.
+These types of ARMs most benefit borrowers who plan to sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (718) 477-4405.
 We answer questions about different types of loans every day.